 I can also decide to show mercy and compassion, not sue, not win, and not be vindicated by my acts.

 I’ve decided to share my journey into this decision with you.
 For the next few weeks I will write about what I am thinking, what the Lord is showing me and, hopefully, the decision that I make in the end.
-What I won’t do is share the details of the slander that was slung at me – that is immaterial.

 So what happens when we are wronged and our desire for justice collides with our impulse to show grace and mercy?
 I think we’re going to find out soon…and in the process, maybe we can learn something about ourselves and our desires.